How to use Snorer.me Signposting™

-Please complete this questionnaire (just 10 questions – 3 mins of your time) and let us know your thoughts so we can help more people stop snoring and get treatment for sleep apnoea.
+Please complete this questionnaire (just 10 questions – 3 or 4 mins of your time) and let us know your thoughts, so we can understand the choices you made after using signposting.

 1. Ghiassi R, Murphy K, Cummin AR, et al Developing a pictorial Epworth Sleepiness Scale Thorax 2011;66:97-100.